Of Mediumship, Symbolism and Dreams

 The Philemon Foundation was founded in 2003 with the aim of completing the works of C. G. Jung in editions that meet the highest standards of scholarship.
 Much of Jung’s works still remains unpublished today.
 The significance of these equals in importance what has been published to date.
 Over the first years of its existence, the Philemon Foundation has enabled the publication of a significant number of Jung’s works and correspondences in the Philemon Series.
 This has contributed to a steadily expanding interest in Jung, in general, professional and scholarly audiences.
 Many of these have also now been published in a myriad of languages.
 This has built up a collaborative team of experienced editors and translators, who are ready to proceed with new projects, with also a new generation ready to join them.

-This year has seen the publication in the Philemon Series of Jung’s ETH Lectures on The Psychology of Yoga and Meditation, (1938-40), edited by Martin Liebscher, and we will shortly see the publication of Jung’s ETH Lectures on Consciousness and the Unconscious (1934) edited by Ernst Falzeder.
+We have recently published in the Philemon Series of Jung’s ETH Lectures on The Psychology of Yoga and Meditation, (1938-40), edited by Martin Liebscher, and Jung’s ETH Lectures on Consciousness and the Unconscious (1934) edited by Ernst Falzeder.
+Next year will see the publication of Jung’s Lectures on the Spiritual Exercises of Ignatius of Loyola (1939-1940).

 All of our work is dependent on our ability to raise the funds necessary to support the scholarship for which the Philemon Foundation publications are renowned and to maintain the editorial and administrative infrastructure which supports the editing and translating of the works.
 In order to do this, we are dependent on the generosity of our donors and hope that you and any organizations with which you are affiliated might be able to send us your donations and disseminate this appeal to enable our work to continue.